doriantaylor/rb-intertwingler/README.md

 include an `Accept:` header to tell the transform what it prefers as a response.
-The `Content-Length`, `Content-Type`, `Content-Language`, and `Content-Encoding` headers of the transform's response will be automatically merged into the original HTTP message.
+The `Content-Length`, `Content-Type`, `Content-Language`, and `Content-Encoding` headers of the transform's response will be automatically merged into the original HTTP message. _Queues_ of transforms can therefore be _composed_, to perform complex operations.

+> When an HTTP transaction occurs completely within an engine's
+> process space (i.e., it does not try to access handlers running in
+> other processes/engines), the engine has strategies to mitigate the
+> amount of extraneous parsing and serialization that would otherwise
+> occur.

 ### Entire-Message Transforms